merchise/xotl.ql/docs/source/translation.rst

 necessary, so that application writers have the guidance they need for writing queries.

-.. warning:: Documentation in flux.

-We feel the following information is *required* in order for a translator documentation be complete:
+The following information is *required* in order for a translator documentation be complete:

 - A list of the supported expression operations.
 For instance, a translator